 Will there be an archaeological investigation of the filtration facility site?
 What will happen if there are discoveries?

-We will complete an archaeological investigation of both the filtration facility site and potential pipeline alignments.
-If there are discoveries, we will address those as required by state and federal regulations.
+We'll complete an archaeological investigation of both the filtration facility site and potential pipeline alignments.
+If there are discoveries, we'll address those as required by state and federal regulations.
 Preliminary assessments summarized in the Project Definition Report (March 2020) did not result in discovery of archaeological resources at the facility site.

 How will the project improve resilience?

-We are prioritizing improvements to the water system backbone to address high-risk infrastructure and increase overall system resilience.
-The new filtration facility and pipelines will be designed and constructed to withstand an earthquake and will help us meet Oregon Resilience Plan goals, such as the ability to restore service within 24 hours of a major event.
+We're prioritizing improvements to the water system backbone to address high-risk infrastructure and increase overall system resilience.
+The new water filtration facility and pipelines will be designed and constructed to withstand an earthquake and will help us meet Oregon Resilience Plan goals, such as the ability to restore service within 24 hours of a major event.